 The P&E Act provides for planning control through the establishment of planning schemes.
 A planning scheme is a statutory document which sets out objectives, policies and provisions relating to the use, development, protection and conservation of land in the area to which it applies.
-The Ararat Planning Scheme and Northern Grampians Planning Scheme are relevant to the Project.
-The Ararat Planning Scheme is administered by the Rural City of Ararat Council, and the Northern Grampians Planning Scheme is administered by the Northern Grampians Shire Council.
+A planning scheme regulates the use and development of land through planning provisions designed to achieve those objectives and policies.
+The Pyrenees Planning Scheme and the Ararat Planning Scheme are relevant to the Project.
+The Pyrenees Planning Scheme is administered by the Pyrenees Shire Council, and the Ararat Planning Scheme is administered by the Rural City of Ararat Council.

-A draft Planning Scheme Amendment (PSA) for each of the Ararat and Northern Grampians Planning Schemes is included in the EES (refer Technical Appendix C Planning and Land Use Impact Assessment).
-Whilst the draft PSAs are being exhibited with the EES, it is not formal exhibition of the PSAs, however it provides the opportunity for comment on the draft PSAs along with the EES.
+A draft Planning Scheme Amendment (PSA) for each of the Pyrenees and Ararat Planning Schemes is included in the EES (refer Technical Appendix C).
+Whilst the draft PSAs are being exhibited with the EES, it is not formal exhibition of the PSAs within the meaning of the P&E Act because the Minister for Planning is the planning authority for the amendments.
+The exhibition with the EES, however, provides the opportunity for persons to comment on the PSAs along with the EES.

-It is proposed that the planning scheme amendments to each of the Ararat and Northern Grampians Planning Schemes be processed pursuant to Section 20(4) of the P&E Act (the Minister for Planning being the planning authority).
+It is proposed that the amendments to each of the Pyrenees and Ararat planning schemes be processed pursuant to Section 20(4) of the P&E Act 1987 (the Minister for Planning being the planning authority).
 This is appropriate because: